Blahblahlolhahaha/MusicPlayer/README.md

 * Play/pause sometimes do not go right
 * App startup is very slow
     * Album art loading slow
+* Artist tab causes app to crash if changed to that tab when app is just started

 ## TODO
 * Add playlists